 Eat

-[edit]- Oistins.
-A small fishing town on the south coast.
-Fish straight off the boats is prepared and cooked by the beach.
+- Oistins is a small fishing town, where fish straight off the boats is prepared and cooked by the beach.
 Friday night is the Oistins Fish Fry, with a carnival atmosphere and beach huts selling fish dinners.

 Drink